Code-Institute-Submissions/CookBook-29/README.md

 * As a user, I want a dashboard that shows the lasts recipes added.
 * As a user, I want a dashboard that shows how many recipes per category.
 * As a user, I want to see the recipes without log in.
+* As a user, I want to write a review about a recipe.
 * As a user, I want the web application to be easy to use.
 * As a user, I want the process to add / edit / delete info to be easy.

+### **Site owners Goals**
+* To have an appealing web application where recipes can be shared between users.
+* To have a great functionality so the user feels like this web application helps them in their day-to-day life.
+* To make the web application where people can share experience about their recipes.